 If you’ve just been in a car accident, your brain is probably racing.
 It’s a mess of adrenaline, shaking hands, and a lot of confusion.
-Whether you’re sitting on the shoulder of US 60 or in a quiet Mesa neighborhood, the reality is this: the next ten minutes are a high-stakes legal game.
+Whether you are pulled over on the shoulder of US 60 or sitting at a stoplight in a quiet Mesa neighborhood, the reality is this: the next ten minutes dictate how the rest of your physical and financial recovery will unfold.

 The First 10 Minutes: Immediate Safety and Reporting